Mercedes Finance Scandal Explained: Check If You’re Owed a Refund

 Discretionary Commission Arrangements (DCAs) are being investigated in the UK brought about by the numerous mis-selling practices that have unfairly affected consumers.
 Many consumers discovered they were mis-sold car finance agreements.
 If you too suspect you may have been mis-sold a deal, then here are warning signs to look out for.

 A mis-sold deal usually gets caught after buyers find out the interest rate they have been charged was ultimately higher than expected or significantly above the usual interest rate charged on similar cases.
-This is brought about by the malice which a discretionary commission arrangement doesn’t reveal until it is figured out.
+This is brought about by the malice that a discretionary commission arrangement doesn’t reveal until it is figured out.
 Since dealers were allowed to increase the interest rates, this meant being encouraged to put out higher interest rates beyond the lender’s base rate, as the higher the interest rate is, the more commission they’ll get afterwards.

-On the other hand, customers usually assume the interest rate they get is based on their creditworthiness, so if you have a good credit score, and were charged a high interest rate, then this could immediately be considered a red flag., as there’s a high chance dealers maximised profits from it.
+On the other hand, customers usually assume the interest rate they get is based on their creditworthiness, so if you have a good credit score and were charged a high interest rate, then this could immediately be considered a red flag, as there’s a high chance dealers maximised profits from it.

 How to check

-To check whether you were given a higher interest rate, you can compare it amongst the market averages from when you took the loan, or you could also check other customers who had the same deal.
+To check whether you were given a higher interest rate, you can compare it with the market averages from when you took the loan, or you could also check other customers who had the same deal.

 How to check:

 Look at your finance contract, and check if there’s any mention of commission.
-Should you find one, review it carefully again to see if you were priorly informed of it, and if you have proof that you weren’t aware there was any commission.
+Should you find one, review it carefully again to see if you were previously informed of it, and if you have proof that you weren’t aware there was any commission.

-Most buyers believe the interest rate was according to their risk factors like loan size, market conditions and creditworthiness, but the truth is, it was manipulated depending on the financial benefit the dealers wanted to receive.
+Most buyers believe the interest rate was determined according to their risk factors like loan size, market conditions and creditworthiness, but the truth is, it was manipulated depending on the financial benefit the dealers wanted to receive.
 If you’ve been sold a car finance agreement, then you may want to ask how your commission was calculated.

 How to check: